DataDog/kics/documentation/rules/k8s/secrets_as_environment_variables.md

 ### Description

- Containers should not use secrets as environment variables.
+ Containers and initContainers must not use secrets as environment variables.
+This rule flags environment variables that reference secrets via env[].valueFrom.secretKeyRef and envFrom[].secretRef in container specs.
+It reports an IncorrectValue issue including the resource name, spec path, and the specific key that is defined.

 ## Compliant Code Examples